YOGINIMAHIMA1/FINALPROJECT/Readme.md

 # References for the Network File Sharing Server & Client Project
 `When documenting a project, it's essential to include references that provide credit to any external resources, libraries, or documentation that were consulted or used during the development process.
 Here’s a general list of references that you might include:`
+    `Main  Refrence`
+  # Special Thanks To ShweatanK sir .
+This Project Has Been Made Under his Guidance.
 `1.
 Standard Libraries & APIs:`
 # C++ Standard Library Documentation
 Description: The official reference for the C++ standard library functions and classes used in the project, such as <iostream>, <sys/socket.h>, and <netinet/in.h>.
 `URL: https://en.cppreference.com/w/`
 # POSIX Socket Programming
 Description: Reference for POSIX-compliant socket programming, including the use of functions like socket(), bind(), listen(), and accept().
 `URL: https://pubs.opengroup.org/onlinepubs/009695399/functions/xsh_chap02_02.html`
 # 2. Logging Library: